Updated July 13, 2021

 Krithika Venkataraman earned a B.A. magna cum laude from Smith College in 2015, with highest honors in biochemistry and a minor in neuroscience.
 She was elected to Phi Beta Kappa and Sigma Xi.
 At Smith College, Krithika studied gene regulation in filarial parasites in the laboratory of Steven A. Williams.
 For this work, she was awarded the 2014-2015 McKinley Honors Fellowship and the 2015 Margaret Wemple Brigham Prize from Smith College.
 Krithika was a summer intern in the laboratory of Dr. Utpal Tatu at the Indian Institute of Science, Bangalore, India, where she worked on methods to control infections caused by protozoan parasites.
 She was also a visiting summer student in the laboratory of Kevin C. O’Connor at the Yale School of Medicine, where she investigated the role of muscle-specific tyrosine kinase (MuSK) autoantibodies in myasthenia gravis pathology.
 Krithika entered the PhD program at The Rockefeller University in 2015, and joined the laboratory of Leslie B. Vosshall.
 Currently, as a PhD candidate, Krithika studies how female Aedes aegypti mosquitoes regulate their attraction to humans depending on their reproductive physiology.
 Specifically, she is interested in how mosquito-specific genes and endocrine signaling modulate mosquito attraction.
 The broader goal of her work is to elucidate novel points of intervention to break the deadly biting cycles of disease vector mosquitoes.
 She is a recipient of the 2015-2016 Women & Science Fellowship and the 2018-2019 David Rockefeller PhD Fellowship from The Rockefeller University.
 She was also awarded the 2018 Boehringer Ingelheim Fonds PhD Fellowship.
 Photo: Trevor Sorrells

 Meg earned a BS in neural science with honors in 2004 from New York University.
 As an undergraduate, she worked with Justin Blau at NYU on circadian rhythms in Drosophila and with David Spray at Albert Einstein College of Medicine on mammalian gap junction channels.
 She went on to earn a PhD in neuroscience from the University of California, San Francisco in 2013, working with Graeme Davis.
 Her graduate thesis concerned the role of ENaC sodium channels in synaptic homeostasis and plasticity in Drosophila.
 Meg earned a Genentech Fellowship in 2009 for her graduate work and was awarded the Sherrington, Charles Barbeiri, and Phi Beta Kappa Research prizes for her undergraduate research.
 She was a Grass Fellow at the Marine Biological Laboratory in Woods Hole, Massachusetts in summer 2014.
 After joining the Vosshall Lab, Meg earned a Leon Levy Neuroscience Fellowship in 2015 and a Jane Coffin Childs Postdoctoral Fellowship in 2016.
 Meg is using neurophysiology and calcium imaging to study neural circuits in the mosquito brain.
 Meg also developed the mosquito brain atlas mosquitobrains.org, with the support of a Kavli Neural Systems Institute Pilot grant.
 She is a 2018 Kavli Neural Systems Institute postdoctoral fellow.
+Meg is starting her own laboratory at Boston University in 2022.
 Photo: Trevor Sorrells